Order a Brochure

 If Oak Apple Day falls on a Sunday, the ceremony is held on the Saturday (28th May).

-See also the dates of farmers' markets in Bakewell, Matlock, Buxton and Whaley Bridge.
+See also the dates of farmers' markets in Bakewell, Matlock and Buxton.

 Castleton also boasts four show caves.
 If there is insufficient time to visit all of them, Treak Cliff should be the first choice.